Research

 Do Short Sellers Target Firms With Poor Earnings Quality?
 Evidence from Earnings Restatements (Review of Accounting Studies, Vol. 11, 71-90) (2006)

-Hemang Desai, Srinivasan Krishnamurthy and Kumar Venkataraman.
+Hemang Desai, Srinivasan Krishnamurthy, Kumar Venkataraman.

 We study the behavior of short sellers around earnings restatements.
 We find that short sellers accumulate positions in restating firms several months in advance of the restatement and subsequently unwind these positions after the drop in share price induced by the restatement.
 The increase in short interest is larger for firms with high levels of accruals prior to restatement.
 We document that heavily shorted firms experience poor subsequent performance and a higher rate of delisting.
 Overall, these results suggest that the motive for short selling is, at least in part, related to suspect financial reporting and that short sellers pay attention to information being conveyed by accruals.